JohnReid/Cam-Bio-Big-Data/README.md

 Campus](https://coursesandconferences.wellcomegenomecampus.org/) which hosts
 the [Wellcome Trust Sanger Institute](https://www.sanger.ac.uk/) and [EMBL-European Bioinformatics Institute](http://www.ebi.ac.uk/) runs some bioinformatics courses.
-These are run on a commercial basis.
+These are run on a commercial basis although bursaries of up to 50% may be available.